Meet Alex (she/her)

 Adjunct Fellow of Macquarie University

-Hello, and thank you for considering working with me as your therapist!
-Below are answers to some common questions from potential new clients, to help you figure out if we could be a good fit.
+Thank you for considering working with me!
+Below are answers to some common questions from potential new clients, to help you decide if we could be a good fit.

 How long have you been a therapist?

-I’ve been doing therapy with people since 2013 when I started my postgraduate clinical psychology training.
-Though I’ve worked across the lifespan, most of my clinical experience has been with young adults and primary school aged children.
+I’ve been doing therapy with people since 2013 when I started my postgraduate psychology training.
+I’ve worked with all ages, but most of my experience has been with young adults and primary school aged children.

 What is your speciality?

 I use a trauma-informed, neurodiversity-affirming acceptance and commitment therapy (ACT) framework.
-I have also done training in other styles of therapy (e.g. schema therapy) and integrated these into my overall ACT approach (here is a helpful video summary of the ACT approach if you’d like further information).
+I have also done training in other therapy approaches (e.g. schema therapy) and integrated these into my overall ACT approach (here is a helpful video summary of the ACT approach if you’d like further information).

-The way I practice and my personality seems to work very well for clients with a particular profile: young adults (18-35-year-old) with some form of neurodivergence (ADHD, autism, dyslexia, etc), who are also usually dealing with some form of complex trauma and/or complex health issue.
-I love working with this client group, which is probably why I have attracted so many people with this cluster of traits.
+The way I practice has been particularly effective for young adults (18-35-year-old) with some type of neurodivergence (ADHD, autism, dyslexia, etc), who are also usually dealing with complex trauma and/or complex health issues.
+I love working with this client group, which is probably why I have attracted so many of these clients.

 What is neurodiversity/neurodivergence?